About The Team

 Megghan Thompson, LCPC, RPT-S

-Megghan Thompson is a Licensed Clinical Professional Counselor, Registered Play Therapist-Supervisor and a Transformational Parent Coach/Mental Health Consultant.
+Licensed Clinical Professional Counselor, Registered Play Therapist-Supervisor and a Transformational Parent Coach/Mental Health Consultant

-She has been working with Highly Sensitive Children, teens, and their families for over 14 years post-Master’s, officially beginning her career in the mental health field at age 16 with her first internship.
+I have been working with Highly Sensitive Children, teens, and their families for over 14 years post-Master’s, officially beginning my career in the mental health field at age 16 with my first internship.

-She recognized her sister as a Highly Sensitive Person upon first learning of the trait early in her clinical career, and everything about her understanding of her family of origin changed.
+I recognized my sister as a Highly Sensitive Person upon first learning of the trait early in my clinical career, and everything about my understanding of my family of origin changed.

-She opened and grew the largest group private practice in Maryland that specializes in working with HSCs, HS teens, and young adult HSPs who engage in life-threatening behaviors like daily meltdowns, aggression, suicidal actions, promiscuity, and self-harm while simultaneously running Megghan Thompson Coaching, which has served over 600 families since inception in 2018.
+I opened and grew the largest group private practice in Maryland that specializes in working with HSCs, HS teens, and young adult HSPs who engage in life-threatening behaviors like daily meltdowns, aggression, suicidal actions, promiscuity, and self-harm while simultaneously running Megghan Thompson Coaching, which has served over 700 families since inception in 2018.

-Megghan’s company is built to defeat the statistic that HSPs make up 50% of the population that seeks therapy but only make up 20% of the population.
+My company is built to defeat the statistic that HSPs are 50% of the population that seeks therapy but only make up 20% of the population.

 MTC's mission is to eliminate suicidal thoughts and actions for HSPs around the world.

-When she is not working she is enjoying time with her family and homeschooling her children.
+When I am not working I am enjoying time with my family and homeschooling my children.

 Autumn Brennan, LCPC